cardano-foundation/pool-contribution-dashboard/README.md

 NEXT_PUBLIC_LOCAL_STORAGE_KEY = "rewardData"
 ```

-Run npm start in the client directory to start.
+Run npm run build in the client directory.
+After building you can use npm start to start the app.

 ### Server